JeimyGar/Bellabeat_Case_Study/README.md

 Analyzing smart device fitness data to unlock new growth opportunities for Belllabeat.

 ### Project Overview
 Bellabeat is a high-tech company that manufactures health-focused smart devices for women.
 These smart devices collect data related to their activity, sleep, stress, menstrual cycle and mindfulness habits.
-We are focusing Bellabeat products and analyzing smart device data to gain insight into how people are already using their smart devices.
-With this information, I will give high-level recommendations for how these trends can transform Bellabeat marketing strategy.
+We are analyzing smart device data to gain insight into how people are already using their smart devices.
+With this information, I will give high-level recommendations for how these trends can transform Bellabeats marketing strategy.

 ### Data Sources
 The primary datasets used for this analysis are the "Fitbit Fitness Tracker Data" from Kaggle that can be found [here](https://www.kaggle.com/datasets/arashnic/fitbit).
 This dataset was generated between 03.12.2016 and 05.12.2016 and consisted of 30 Fitbit users who consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 Individual reports can be distinguished by a distinct ID or timestamp.
 There were some limitations to this data as we did not know the age or gender of any of these participants.